 Sweat-preventing injections

-Excessive sweating – hyperhidrosis – is a common condition which is estimated to affect between 1 and 3% of the total population.
+Excessive sweating, known as hyperhidrosis, is a common condition estimated to affect between 1 and 3% of the population and can be effectively treated with sweat-preventing injections.

-Excessive sweating – hyperhidrosis – is a common condition which is estimated to affect between 1 and 3% of the total population.
+Excessive sweating, known as hyperhidrosis, is a common condition estimated to affect between 1 and 3% of the population and can be effectively treated with sweat-preventing injections.

 At a glance

-Every patient is unique, and during our consultation process, we work with you to develop a bespoke treatment plan based on what you want to achieve.
+Every patient is unique, and during our consultation process, we work with you to develop a bespoke treatment plan based on what you want to achieve, including personalised options such as sweat-preventing injections for excessive sweating.

 Duration